visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Why Conduit Output?
 """""""""""""""""""

+Conduit Blueprint output types were added to the X Ray Image Query to facilitate usability.
+Prior to this option,
 TODO

 Overview of Output
 """"""""""""""""""

-TODO this is wrong it is missing spatial extents and rays and ray corners
+TODO this is wrong it is missing rays and ray corners

 Here is a simplified representation of a Conduit tree that is output from the Query: ::